Quick links to:

 You must pass all your chapter tests in your module before taking the final exam.
 You should take the final within one week of completing the chapter exams in your module.
 The Final Exam will count double as compared to the chapter exams.
 It may be taken only once, but can be taken any time during the semester once all chapter tests are passed.
 If taken during Finals Day, the final exam may be taken only during your assigned final exam time.
 The date and time will be given to you during the first day orientation.
 No chapter tests may be taken during the Final Exam Day!!

-Math X Lab may be taken for a letter grade or credit/no credit.
+Courses in the Math X Program may be taken for a letter grade or credit/no credit.
 Cutoffs are:

 - Letter Grades: